 Our research highlights the importance given to electronic resources in the supporter's activities, i.e. the research of information, documents, opinions and sources, or even images.
 As one activist remarked, 'As for me, when I go to the site, I am looking for documents, dates, data, and also images or mottos to design leaflets.'
 The internet hence appears as a 'documentary goldmine'.
 Generally, people say it is 'very convenient, full of good documents'.
 It is regarded as a seminal resource to develop the supporters' critical distance.
 This is of course the main target of ATTAC and of adult education: in aiming to make information simple and turning the decision receivers into 'active citizens within society' who will eventually attain control for the future of our/their world.
 As one activist commented, 'Thanks to the internet, one can have access to other pieces of information.
-You know, all newspapers look alike; they give the same kind of information.
-So, the internet is an alternate way to get information.'
+You know, all newspapers look alike; they give the same kind of information.'